sophia-zube/incari-doc/getting-started/installation.md

 # Installation

 At the moment **Incari** relies on the Windows SDK that comes with [Visual Studio](https://visualstudio.microsoft.com/downloads/) (free version).
-Then, the first step is to install the Visual Studio 2022 Community Edition (Desktop Development C++ setup), start it once and create a profile.
+Therefore, the first step is to install the Visual Studio 2022 Community Edition (Desktop Development C++ setup), start it once, and create a profile.

 For installation and licensing of **Incari Studio**, please follow these steps: